-Did you get a new Cricut Explore or Cricut Maker cutting machine as a Christmas gift, birthday gift, or just because?
+Did you get a new Cricut Joy, Cricut Explore, or Cricut Maker cutting machine as a Christmas gift, birthday gift, or just because?
 I know my mother, sister, and MANY of my readers did!
 So now that you’ve got that pretty, shiny box, you may be wondering what the heck to do now.
 I can help!
 This guide is just for you.
 So proud new Cricut owner, go get your box, and let’s get this show on the road!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.